 If you’re looking for an affordable roof rack, Victory 4×4 stands out as a top option – but there are some items to consider.

-The benefit to Victory 4×4 is they are cheap.
-They have always been the cheapest full-length rack on the market, however that comes with a price.
-If you’re looking to build your rig as cheaply as possible and willing to take the risk with Victory, to each their own.
-Just do your research in Forums, Reddit and browse through comments on their Instagram page, that is if they haven’t been deleted already.
+The benefit to Victory 4×4 is that they are cheap.
+They have always been the cheapest full-length rack on the market; however, that comes with a price.
+Suppose you’re looking to build your rig as cheaply as possible and are willing to take the risk with Victory, to each their own.
+Just do your research in Forums, Reddit, and browse through comments on their Instagram page, that is, if they haven’t been deleted already.

-At the end of the day, Victory still makes a decent product and many guys have been happy with their stuff here on the site.
-But, over the years we’re starting to hear more and more complaints.
+At the end of the day, Victory still makes a decent product, and many guys have been happy with their stuff here on the site.
+However, over the years, we have started to hear more and more complaints.
 It’s not getting better for them, but worse.

 Find It Online: